 Enter The Fadolín is my new solo performance project, an ongoing Patreon-supported development of new repertoire exploring the fadolín, a unique string instrument encompassing the full range of the violin, viola, and most of the cello.

-Though I’ve owned and performed on a fadolín made by the visionary Ithaca-based luthier Eric Aceto since 2008, and used it prominently in the creation of my albums “Melting River” and “SoLò Ópus“, I hadn’t written works that could be performed live, unamplified, without loopers or pre-records, specifically on this instrument — until now.
+Though I’ve owned and performed on a fadolín since 2008 and used it prominently in the creation of my albums “Melting River” and “SoLò Ópus“, I hadn’t written works that could be performed live, unamplified, without loopers or pre-records, specifically on this instrument — until now.

-Ljova - "Going Home -- Leaving Home -- Finding Home Again" #songsofcomfort
+Ljova - "Going Home -- Leaving Home -- Finding Home Again" performed on the fadolín (fadolin)

 "Going Home -- Leaving Home -- Finding Home Again"